guarantee

 our home study courses.

-FEATURE STORY: Protect Your Identity:
+Protect Your Identity:

 Make Your Signature Forgery-Proof

-Your signature is easily forged if:
+Your signature can be easily forged if:

-- You over-simplify it (what I call “doctor’s handwriting”)
+1. You over-simplify it (what I call “doctor’s handwriting”)

-- You write slowly
+2. You write slowly

-- Your signature varies widely from one signing to the next
+3. Your signature varies widely from one signing to the next

-- You have a low skill level
+4. You have a low skill level

-The best way to forgery-proof your signature is to make it consistent, and complex.
+The best way to forgery-proof your signature is to make it consistent and complex.
 The complexity of a signature is measured by how many times the lines cross one another.
 When possible, write using long stokes and change the direction.
 The more illegible the writing, the more difficult it is to forge.

 Use the same signature for signing all legal documents, as well as the same kind of pen and ink.
 If you write a lot of checks, gel-based ink is best to defend against “check washing.”
 Practice your signature until you become skilled at signing it rapidly, and stylize your writing until it is difficult to imitate.